pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

     KEYSTORE_TYPE=jks
     CERTIFICATE_NICKNAME=development-cert
     ```
+## PingData image certificate rotation

+As mentioned above, for the PingData products, there are variables for truststore and keystore.
+To change certificates, you'll need to update the contents of the truststore or keystore in your server profile or secret store.
+Once you update the contents, restart the container.
+The changes will be picked up automatically when the server restarts.
+If you have multiple certificates in the keystore, you can use the above-mentioned CERTIFICATE_NICKNAME variable to specify the certificate.
+The container will pick up that certificate from those stored in the keystore.
+Perform a rolling update to prevent downtime.
+This ensures that other servers will be available when one goes down.
+Verify that other servers in the cluster have enough capacity to handle the increased load during the rolling update.

-## Non-PingData image cerfificates
+## Non-PingData image certificates

-For non-PingData images, such as PingAccess and PingFederate, the certificates are managed withing the product configs.
+For non-PingData images, such as PingAccess and PingFederate, the certificates are managed within the product configurations.